-Strategy Description: Conduct brush and fuels control activities in the COTP ROW
+Strategy Description: Conduct brush and fuels control activities in the COTP ROW.

 2020 Progress: Contract crews removed brush and trees throughout the COTP ROW to minimize fire spread/propagation by May 31, 2020.
-This activity included mastication, mowing, and manually removing brush and other flammable vegetation within the COTP ROW to create fire-break like conditions intended to eliminate or minimize fire spread/propagation.
+This activity included mastication, mowing, and manually removing brush and other flammable vegetation within the COTP ROW to create firebreak like conditions intended to eliminate or minimize the potential for fire spread/propagation.

-2021 Approach: In 2021, WAPA will continue to prioritize brush and tree removals throughout the COTP ROW to minimize fire spread/propagation.
-Prioritization is ongoing at all times throughout the year.
+2021 Approach: In 2021, WAPA continued to prioritize brush and tree removals throughout the COTP ROW to minimize the potential for fire spread/propagation.
+Prioritization for such removals is ongoing at all times throughout the year.